salesforce-ux/design-system-starter-kit/src/views/data/README.md

 Data is stored in JSON files named after the HTML page names:

+- Data from `common.json` gets injected into all views
 - Data from `example.json` gets injected into `example.html`
 - Data from `foo.json` gets injected into `foo.html`